Diptonil/raging-coffee/annotations/README.md

 1. `ReflectiveAnnotation.java`: To illustate the simple use of obtaining the annotated data by a class at runtime.
 This process exclusively is done using the `Annotation` class under the assumption that we do not know anything about the annotation being used for any of the methods or classes or whatever.
 We just know the target class and its methods.
 This program draws annotation data of methods without any parameters passed.
 1. `ReflectiveKnownAnnotation.java`: To illustate the simple use of obtaining the annotated data by a class at runtime.
 This process exclusively is done using the annotation class under the assumption that we know everything about the annotation being used for the methods or classes or whatever.
 We also know the target class and its methods.
 This program draws annotation data of methods with multiple parameters passed.
 1. `AllAnnotation.java`: To illustrate extraction of all annotated data of class and methods separately at runtime.
 The `getAnnotations()` (note the plural form) method returns an array of `Annotations` of all the respective annotations that have been applied to the method or class.
-1. `DefaultAnnotation.java`: To illustrate default annotations.
+1. `DefaultAnnotation.java`: To illustrate effectiveness of default annotations.
+1. `MarkerAnnotation.java`: To illustrate effectiveness of marker annotations.